Skip to main content

 In assessing an individual’s performance, both financial and non-financial metrics (such as compliance with effective risk-management policies and regulatory requirements) should be considered.

-Firms should have a firm wide deferral policy and the proportion of variable pay which is deferred should generally rise with the ratio of fixed pay to variable pay and with the quantum of variable pay awarded.
+Firms should have a firm-wide deferral policy.
+Generally, the proportion of variable pay which is deferred should increase with the ratio of variable pay to fixed remuneration and the amount of variable pay.

-At least 40% of variable pay awarded to material risk takers should be deferred over a period of at least four years but increasing to at least seven years depending on the seniority and remuneration of the individual and whether the individual works in a significant firm.
-A firm is significant if it is significant in terms of its size, internal organisation and scope and complexity of its activities.
-In setting the length of the deferral period account should be taken of the business cycle, the nature of the business, its risks, and the activities of the individual in question in determining the length of deferral.
+For material risk-takers, at least 40% of variable pay awarded to them should be deferred over a period of at least four to seven years, depending on the seniority and remuneration of the relevant individual.
+Account should be taken of the business cycle, the nature of the business, its risks, and the activities of the individual in question in determining the length of deferral.

 Where the variable pay is of a particularly high amount or is paid to an executive director of a firm that is significant in its size, internal organisation and the nature, scope and complexity of its activities, at least 60% must be deferred.
 The UK Regulators indicate that generally £500,000 is a particularly high amount, but in appropriate circumstances the threshold may be lower.

-As mentioned above, the length of the deferral period depends on the role, responsibilities and remuneration of the material risk taker and whether the firm is significant.
+The length of the deferral periods depends on the role, responsibilities and remuneration of the material risk-taker as follows:

-• Senior Managers is seven years with no vesting until three years after award and vesting no faster than on a pro rata basis thereafter;
+• Senior Managers who are higher paid (see above).
+These are subject to a seven-year deferral requirement, with no vesting until three years after award and vesting no faster than on a pro-rata basis thereafter.

-• Any other material risk taker, is four years with vesting no faster than on a pro rata basis.
+• All other material risk-takers.
+These are subject to deferral for a minimum four-year period, with vesting no faster than on a pro-rata basis.

-Generally, at least 50% of both the upfront and deferred components of variable pay of material risk takers should be paid on a net-of-tax basis in the form of shares, equivalent ownership interests, or share-linked instruments or equivalent non-cash instruments.
-This is subject to a derogation (explained below, under “Approach to proportionality and derogations”).
+Generally, at least 50% of both the upfront and deferred components of variable pay of material risk-takers should be paid on a net-of-tax basis in the form of shares, equivalent ownership interests, or share-linked instruments or equivalent non-cash instruments.

 It is not necessary to ensure that the upfront and deferred components of variable pay have the same split of cash and instruments.
 Both the UK Regulators and the EBA have indicated that the deferred portion of variable pay should contain a higher proportion of instruments.
 In other words, more than 50% of the deferred portion of variable pay should be in instruments.